Marceloasf/java-certification/src/ocp/chapter/eighteen/c18-notes.md

 All the content with the Concurrency API were implemented with signle-thread executors, which, weren't particularly useful.
 After all, the chapter is about concurrency, and you can't do a lot of that with a single-thread executor.

-In this section, its presented three additional factory methods in the Executors class that act on a pool of threads, rather than on a single thread.
+In this section, it's presented three additional factory methods in the Executors class that act on a pool of threads, rather than on a single thread.
 A *thread pool* is a group of pre-instantiated reusable threads that are available to perform a set of arbitrary tasks.
 The next table, includes the two previous single-thread executor methods, along with the new ones that you should be familiar with for the exam:

 | Method    				  		 		    				|    Description   									  |
 | :------------------------------------------------------------ | :-------------------------------------------------- |